Key takeaways

 Mint

-In another study, both peppermint and spearmint tea decreased testosterone in male rats.
-However, more human research is needed before a solid link between mint and low testosterone levels can be confirmed.
+That being said, there aren’t any human studies on the effects of mint on testosterone levels in men.
+So, more human research is needed before a solid link between mint and low testosterone levels can be confirmed

 Other factors that can lower testosterone